Assassination of Paweł Adamowicz: Attacker

-Sentence

-16 march 2023 Wilmont was sentenced to life in prison with possibility of parole after 40 years in prison.
-The judgement is not final.

 Assassination

 On 13 January 2019, the 27th Finale of the Great Orchestra of Christmas Charity, a Polish charity event happening annually every winter, was being hosted countrywide in Poland.
 As a celebration of the orchestra's final, the Regional Volunteer Center in Gdańsk organized the charity concert "Gdańsk For the Orchestra" (Gdańsk Dla Orkiestry) in the city's historical coal market, Targ Węglowy, starting at 3:00 p.m.
 CET (UTC+01:00).

 During the evening, Mayor of Gdańsk Paweł Adamowicz came onstage and gave a speech in which he thanked the supporters of the Great Orchestra.
 At 8:00 p.m., while the people onstage were counting down to a sparkler show called the "Little Light To the Sky" (Światełko do nieba), Wilmont ran up to Adamowicz and stabbed him three times with a knife.
-Following the attack, Stefan took one of the microphones and declared the following publicly:
+Following the attack, Stefan took one of the microphones and declared:

 Shortly after Wilmont gave the speech, the technical crew escorted him off-stage.
 He was then transferred to event security guards, who in turn transferred him to the police.